 Carpal Tunnel Treatment & Hand Therapy

-In diagnosing your hand pain and wrist problem, Dr. Nemirovsky will assess your pain symptoms, range of motion, and hand grip strength.
+In diagnosing your hand pain and wrist problem, Dr. Miro will assess your pain symptoms, range of motion, and hand grip strength.
 Using various diagnostic methods, he will directly examine the median nerve as it runs through the arm, forearm, and wrist to determine the exact site of compression or dysfunction.
-In addition to the physical exam, Dr. Nemirovsky will discuss with you the work and leisure activities that may trigger the onset of pain or aggravate an underlying problem.
+In addition to the physical exam, Dr. Miro will discuss with you the work and leisure activities that may trigger the onset of pain or aggravate an underlying problem.

-By introducing hand therapy and carpal tunnel exercises focused on soft tissue mobilization, Dr. Nemirovsky relieves the inflamed median nerve and restores normal function to your arm, wrist, and hand.
+By introducing hand therapy and carpal tunnel exercises focused on soft tissue mobilization, Dr. Miro relieves the inflamed median nerve and restores normal function to your arm, wrist, and hand.
 Skillfully blending state-of-the-art therapies such as Cold-Laser Light Therapy, the Active Release Technique® (ART), and the Graston Technique®, he ensures wrist pain relief and restoration that is custom to your specific disorder and pain symptoms*.